 If all else fails, instead of downing a coffee, give yourself a quick ear massage.
 It may sound like an odd idea, but the ears contain acupressure points that map to every part of your body, and vigorously rubbing them instantly increases blood circulation, and therefore energy levels.
 Massage the ears from top to bottom, and take three deep breaths as you do it.

-Kicking the coffee habit might not happen overnight and, as it’s an addictive substance, you shouldn’t just go cold turkey as you’ll get headaches, so aim to cut it out slowly.
+Kicking the coffee habit might not happen overnight and, as it’s an addictive substance, you shouldn’t just go cold turkey or you’ll get headaches, so aim to cut it out slowly.